uwspstar/FullStack/docker/readme.md

 - Start container : run the start up command in the created container

 ```
+\\ First time , you will see "Status: Downloaded newer image for hello-world:latest"

 Docker took the following steps:
  1. The Docker client contacted the Docker daemon.
 (CLI and daemon)
  2. The Docker daemon pulled the "hello-world" image from the Docker Hub.